 This award was established in honor of Sandy Lerner.
 Sandy, the co-founder of Cisco Systems, philanthropist and animal rights advocate, has generously supported the goals and objectives of the Virginia Federation of Humane Society through funding from the Bosack & Kruger Foundation that she and her husband established.
 This optional award is presented to an Active or Associate Member organization that has made a significant contribution to reducing pet overpopulation through spay/neuter services and resources within the community.

-The Companion Award was established to honor an adopted animal that has made a tremendous contribution within our lives.
+The Companion Award was established to honor an animal that has made a tremendous contribution within our lives.
 The Virginia Federation of Humane Societies would like to honor those animals that exemplify the strength and value of the human/animal bond.
-This optional award is presented to an adopted animal that has provided a benefit to its human companion or community through saving or preserving human life.
+This optional award is presented to an animal that has provided a benefit to its human companion or community through saving or preserving human life.

 VETERINARY PARTNERSHIP AWARD